02 Feb '16

-“. . . and which one of these do we find in the “Bible of Yoga”–the Yoga Sutras written by Patanjali.
+“. . . and which one of the two do we find in the “Bible” of yoga—the Yoga Sutras by Patanjali?”

 I wrote back . . .

-Think of an Indian king called a “Raja.”
-Raja Yoga is the “kingly” yoga.
+Think of Indian kings.
+They are called a “Rajas;” hence, Raja Yoga is the “kingly” yoga.

 The meditative practices of Raja Yoga avoid the body’s “commonness.”

-It avoids work with the body’s lower chakra centers where our more base urges arise.
+It avoids work with the body’s lower chakra centers where our more basic urges arise.

-Its expression in the 4th century Yoga Sutras was elegant and spare.
-Raja Yoga has a rarified and regal quality.
+The description of so-called Raja Yoga in the 5th century Yoga Sutras was elegant and spare.
+It’s practices have a rarified and regal quality.

 Scholars date the beginning of Hatha Yoga’s practices to the 11th century.

-Its invention is attributed to a very storied saint named Gorakhnath.
+The creation of the Hatha Yoga is attributed to a very storied saint named, Gorakhnath.

-Before Gorakhnath, Hatha’s many different practices of breath, posture and meditation were used in other systems, but the Hatha system pulled them together in a new way.
+Before the 15th century, Hatha’s many different practices of breath, posture and meditation were used in other systems, but the Hatha Yoga Pradipika’s system pulled them together in a new way and clarified their purpose.

 Patanjali’s Raja Yoga is mostly a meditative sadhana.

-1) It can indicate all modern posture-based yogas.
+1) “Hatha Yoga” is the catch-all phrase describing all modern posture-based yogas.

-In this way, “Hatha Yoga” is a synonym for the scholastic term, Modern Postural Yoga (MPY) introduced above.
+In this way, “Hatha Yoga” is a synonym for the term, Modern Postural Yoga (MPY) now used by scholars.